 and cut it with his sword —The mangled root

 fell murmuring on the blood-stained floor.

-It is all about total control of the male over the female.
-By silencing Philomela, Tereus rips her version of events out of history.
+By silencing Philomela, Tereus rips her tale out of history.
 When he returns to Procne and tells an elaborate lie about the death of her sister, his male voice overrides and rewrites the female one.

-However, Philomena overcomes this tyranny and is able to express herself through a specifically female medium.
-She sends a tapestry to her sister on which she has weaved her violation.
+However, Philomena overcomes this tyranny and is able to express herself through the specifically female medium of weaving.
 Interestingly, when Procne receives her sister’s message she too is silent:

 The wife of that inhuman tyrant took

 the cloth, and after she unwrapped it saw